the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `CFMM` - Constant Function Market Makers: [article](https://medium.com/bollinger-investment-group/constant-function-market-makers-defis-zero-to-one-innovation-968f77022159)

+`coinbase transaction` - the first transaction in a block.
+Miners use it to collect the block reward, and any additional transaction fees.

 `constant` - naming convention ALL_CAPS; more `gas efficient`

 `constructor` - called once when contract is deployed